0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 draft: false
 ---

-This Christmas I took part in [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2016/index.html) - and had a blast! :) What a fun ride it was.
+This Christmas I took part in [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2016/index.html) - and had a blast! :smile: What a fun ride it was.
 Modeled as a retro computer game it had security challenges masterfully woven into the script, making for an entertaining experience that also teaches important lessons about various security vulnerabilities.

 I especially liked that for me the challenge achieved the [Goldilocks factor](https://en.wikipedia.org/wiki/Goldilocks_principle) - puzzles were not too easy (so that they remained challenging and interesting), and not too hard (so that you are not banging your head against the wall, frustrated).